treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

         return cls(roman_to_int(string))  # function doesn't exist yet
 ```

-It's a bit harder to come up with a good use for `staticmethod`, since you can pretty much always use a module-level function instead of a static method.
+It's a bit harder to come up with a good use for `staticmethod` since you can pretty much always use a module-level function instead of a static method.

 ```python
 class RomanNumeral: